-Karen Pieper Hildebrand has served as Executive Director of the Crisis Center since December 2013.
-She holds a bachelor’s degree in sociology and a master’s degree in public administration and came to the Crisis Center with 31 years of previous nonprofit experience.
+Karen Pieper Hildebrand has served as Executive Director of Crisis Center of West Texas since December 2013.
+She holds a bachelor’s degree in sociology and a master’s degree in public administration and came to Crisis Center of West Texas with 31 years of previous nonprofit experience.
 Karen is a native Odessan and takes pride in doing this important work that improves the lives of others in her community.

 Community Services Director / Lydia Garcia

-Lauren Roblez joined the Crisis Center in December 2015 and holds a Bachelor of Arts in Political Science and Spanish from Texas Tech University.
+Lauren Thompson joined Crisis Center of West Texas in December 2015 and holds a Bachelor of Arts in Political Science and Spanish from Texas Tech University.
 In January 2017, she was promoted to the Director of Client Services, where she practices her passion for equal access to social services.
 Her interests include politics, local government, and celebrating cultural diversity.
 As an native Odessan, Lauren aspires to build healthier and safer communities in West Texas.
 Lauren is bilingual in Spanish and cherishes supporting the Hispanic community.

 Finance Director / Bruce Gilmore

-Bruce Gilmore has served as the finance director of the Crisis Center since 2014.
+Bruce Gilmore has served as the finance director of Crisis Center of West Texas since 2014.
 He has a bachelor’s in business administration from Southwestern University and has a CPA.
 He’s been a certified accountant since 1981 and is certified in both Texas and New Mexico.
 His experience extends beyond non-profit work to Oil & Gas, education and banking.

 Community Services Manager / Roxana Nieto